espressif/esp-idf/docs/en/security/host-based-security-workflows.rst

     See how to check :ref:`flash-encryption-status`.

-  In this case the Flash on the chip must be erased and flash encryption must not be enabled.
+  In this case the flash on the chip must be erased and flash encryption must not be enabled.
 The chip can be erased by running:

   .. code:: bash